astrochart/CHART/creating_disk_image.md

 chmod 777 ~/Desktop/chart-observe
 ```

 At this point everything was installed and the Pi was ready to be used.

+## Clone the disk to an ISO
 The following steps are used to create the actual `.iso` file for backup and sharing.

 - We used Mac's Disk Utility app to create an image, using format "DVD/CD Master" with no encryption.
 - When the image was complete, we changed the extension from "cdr" to "iso."